 Before adjusting the straps, it’s essential to ensure the bra fits correctly.
 A poorly fitting bra can cause discomfort, chafing, and even pain.
 Here’s how to check the fit:

 1.1.
 Check the Band

 The band is the most crucial part of the bra, as it provides the majority of the support.
-The band should fit snugly around your ribcage, without digging in or riding up.
-To check the fit, slide two fingers under the band at the back.
+The band should be snug enough to wrap around your ribcage without digging in or riding up.
+Slide two fingers under the band at the back to check the fit.
 If you can’t do this comfortably, the band is too tight.
-The band is too loose if you can fit more than two fingers.
+The band is too loose if you can fit up to two fingers.

 1.2.
 Check the Cups

 The cups should encase your breasts without any gaps or spillage.
 You need to adjust the cup size for any spillage or gaps.
 You must go down a cup size if your cups are wrinkled or baggy.
 Once you’ve ensured the correct fit, you can adjust the straps.

 2.1.
 Loosen the Straps

 How do I loosen bra straps?
 Before adjusting the straps, loosen them completely by pulling them down.
 This lets you adjust them to the proper length.

 Adjust the straps one at a time, starting with the left strap.
 Hold the slider firmly and slide it up or down until the strap length feels comfortable.
 The strap should sit snugly on your shoulder without digging in or slipping off.